 There are a number of legal reasons why we need to collect and use your personal information.

-Each privacy notice from the menu on the left will explain for each service which legal reason is being used.
+Each privacy notice published on the Council's website will explain for each service which legal reason is being used.
 The main ones for the Council are the Local Government Acts and the Localism Act 2011, but there are many more.
 The Government put together a list of all the Legal reasons in 2011, a document containing this information can be seen at this link:

 Some new ones have been introduced since this list was created and others updated, where this is the case the new or updated laws will be mentioned in the service specific Privacy Notices.